zmeyc/UITestUtils/README.md

 Override UITestServer address and/or port by setting this property.
 When running the app on device, this property should be set to device's IP address.

+## Utilities

+Use `Scripts/reset_simulators.sh` script to reset all simulators to their original state.

 ## Sample code

 Sample code is located in `ExampleApp/ExampleAppUITests/ExampleAppUITests.swift`